velnias75/NetMauMau/README.md

 Client
 ------

-A proof of concept Qt client can be found at [https://github.com/velnias75/NetMauMau-Qt-Client](https://github.com/velnias75/NetMauMau-Qt-Client)
+A Qt client can be found at [https://github.com/velnias75/NetMauMau-Qt-Client](https://github.com/velnias75/NetMauMau-Qt-Client)